barisgirismen/firefox-better-history-ng/README.md

 A fork to possibly revive this great project.

-The only change was fixing the broken search, but I plan to at least fix other bugs appearing.
+The only visible changes so far were fixing the broken search and re-enabling icons.

 New features might or might not come, I never used React outside some experimenting, so I’m not sure how well I’ll do.

 For now, there is no public AMO link, as the original repo is missing a license.
-I contacted the author in hopes that they’ll add an OSS license so this can become a legal fork ;)
+I contacted the author in hopes that they’ll add an OSS license so this can become a legal fork.
+They replied that they will do so.

+## Roadmap

+* Use Internationalization API for dates and time and start of week
+* Fix style regression from de-duplicating some code

+### Maybe

+* Allow search over longer periods than just months
+* Add settings for date formats

 ### Original README follows